-You must know the basis of stock or mutual fund shares you sold so you can accurately figure your capital gain or loss.
+You should know the basis of stock or mutual fund shares you sold.
+This lets you accurately figure your capital gain or loss.
 To figure your gain or loss on the sale of the shares, subtract your basis from the amount you received for the shares.

 When figuring the basis of stock or mutual fund shares you sell: